-- Meet College admission requirements - Current New Jersey RN license - Overall progression GPA ≥ 2.75 - Minimum Grade of "C" for all required nursing prerequisites - Students who do not meet science requirements may receive credit by challenge examination or departmental/course final examination if applicable. - Students may challenge the Health and Cultural Assessment course by departmental/ course final examination and performance of a comprehensive physical assessment. - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete all nursing courses at Caldwell College.
+- Meet College admission requirements - Current New Jersey RN license - Overall progression GPA ≥ 2.75 - Minimum Grade of "C" for all nursing prerequisites - Students who do not meet science requirements may receive credit by challenge examination or course examination if applicable. - Students may challenge the Health and Cultural Assessment course by course examination that may include performance by a physical exam. - Meet requirements for the Nursing Major: - Must earn a grade of "C+" or above in all nursing major courses (NU) in order to progress. - Refer to the probation and dismissal section for more information. - Satisfactory performance in all components of the course, ie., theory, lab and clinical is necessary to pass. - Complete a minimum of 30 credits at Caldwell College.